ContentGardeningStudio/djangoexampleapp/README.md

 ## Package features

 - Custom `User` model and associated `Profile` model
-- `Quote` model, to support data created by "staff" users in the app
+- `Quote` model, to support data created by users in the app
 - Unit tests for models (using `pytest`, `pytest-cov`, and `model-bakery`)
 - Ruff as code linter and formatter + Pre-commit hook
 - CI configuration using Github Action
 - Modular settings structure, using `django-split-settings`
 - Configured Django Debug Toolbar
 - Templates/Style based on `django-style`
+- Management commands
+- Improved security using `django-axes` and `django-permissions-policy`

 ## Getting started